RISHANT7102/Provisioning_AWS_Infrastructure_Using_Terraform_and_Jenkins_Pipeline/README.md

 4. Terraform Apply/Destroy: Applies the Terraform configuration or destroys the resources based on user input.

 Parameters:
+-
 •	ACTION: Choose between Apply to create the resources or Destroy to delete them.

 How to Use:
+-
 1. Configure Jenkins:
-2. Set up a new pipeline job in Jenkins.
+a.
+Set up a new pipeline job in Jenkins.
-3. Point it to your Git repository.
+b.
+Point it to your Git repository.
-4. Ensure that Jenkins has the necessary IAM permissions to access AWS resources.
+c.
+Ensure that Jenkins has the necessary IAM permissions to access AWS resources.

 2. Run the Pipeline:
-1. Trigger the Jenkins job.
+a.
+Trigger the Jenkins job.
-2. Select Apply to provision resources or Destroy to tear them down.
+b.
+Select Apply to provision resources or Destroy to tear them down.